snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 2. Similar journeys, where there appear to be significant differences in conversion rate.
 (This may suggest that there is something interesting in the difference between the two journeys.)
 3. Journeys with particularly high conversion rates

-Even these simple first steps are not not straightforward with the visualization provided by digital analytics tools today.
+Even these simple first steps are not straightforward with the visualization provided by digital analytics tools today.

 We have built a first version of this, which we plan to iterate on: